aaron-grau/curic/react/projects/synthesizer/README.md

   + Whenever the user presses/releases a key, the corresponding actions are dispatched to the store;
   + If you're recording, the notes currently in the store are saved to the end of the roll of the newest track in the state.

 Now your Synthesizer plays musical notes and records tracks!
-Nice!
+Nice.

 ---